joaoh82/rust_sqlite/README.md

 *Ideally in order of priority, but nothing set in stone.*

-- [ ] Simple SELECT queries (Single WHERE clause and no JOINS).
 - [ ] Implement Open command to load database with a command `.open`
-- [ ] Implementation UNIQUE key constraints.

 - [ ] Joins
   - [ ] INNER JOIN (or sometimes called simple join)
   - [ ] LEFT OUTER JOIN (or sometimes called LEFT JOIN)